 When you’re considering the viability of owning a campervan, one of the questions you might have to justify is “well, what’s that campervan going to do during the week?”

-Campervans are used by many across the country as a daily driver, commuting vehicles and even for some, their primary vehicle!
+Campervans are used by many across the country as a daily driver, commuting vehicles, and even for some, their primary vehicle!

 But how feasible is it to use your campervan as a daily driver, and more importantly, is it worth it?
+Let’s dive in!

-MPG of Campervans for Commuting
+What MPG do Campervans Get for Commuting?

-When driving long distances, the MPG of a campervan will be higher, especially if you’re driving at the optimal speed of 55mph.
-However, when driving in urban and suburban areas, the stop-start motions, plus the inevitable traffic jams at peak journey times will all negatively affect your MPG.
+However, when driving in urban and suburban areas, the stop-start motions, plus the inevitable traffic jams at peak journey times will all negatively affect your MPG, so your camper will use up more fuel.

 Parking Problems When Commuting with a Campervan

 As well as fuel consumption, the second biggest logistical issue with commuting in a campervan is parking.
-From parking spaces being too small, to there being height restrictions on public car parks, parking can be a problem.
+From parking spaces being too small, to there being height restrictions on public car parks, parking can sometimes be a problem.

 Increased VED (Vehicle Excise Duty) for Diesel Vehicles